 But we had the Lord and we had each other!

 My husband grabbed pre-lit Charlie Brown tree.
 The kids decorated it so well with handmade ornaments!

 Gifts for the kids were sent to our home from family and friends.

 And our faith grew.
 And we were together.

 There is nothing better than that.

-I want you to know that there is encouragement for us when you can’t afford Christmas gifts!
+I want you to know that He wants to offer us encouragement when you can’t afford Christmas gifts!